Quantcast

 Cyclamen Plant Care

-• Temperature: Daytime temperatures of 60° to 65°F (15° to 18°C) and nights at 50° to 55°F (10° to 13°C) are ideal.
-Do not let temperatures get above 70°F (21°C) or the plant will think it’s time to go dormant, which will cause it to stop blooming and drop its leaves.
+• Temperature: They prefer cooler temperatures of 60° to 65°F (15° to 18°C) in the daytime and 50° to 55°F (10° to 13°C) in the evening.
+If that’s challenging, just do not let temperatures go above 70°F (21°C), or the plant will think it’s time to go dormant, which will cause it to stop blooming and drop its leaves.
+Also, keep away from drafts of any kind.

-• Flowers: As each flower fades, remove the entire flower stalk from where it attaches to the tuber by giving it a sharp tug.
+• Flowers: As each flower fades, remove the entire flower stalk from where it attaches to the tuber by giving it a gentle tug.
 New flowers will emerge from one of the many buds waiting just below the foliage.

 What to Do After Cyclamens Stop Blooming